Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

-Qualitatively the same trends observed with homogeneous variations in frictional drag coefficients and polarity strength (Fig.~4F) continued in the heterogeneous cases (Fig.~5A-B).
-Frictional drag alone had negligible effects on the percentage of CW rotating doublets, and changes in the polarity strength could only produce more CCW pairs.
-The model informed us that even though the observable differences are in the stored mechanical energy of the doublets, the dominating effect is in the timescale of response of the polarity machinery.
-In other words, a more contractile cell has a more responsive velocity alignment mechanism and is able to orient its motility direction along the Rac/Rho polarity axis.
+Qualitatively, the same trends observed with symmetric parameter variations in Fig.~\ref{fig:doublet_round1_results}A were recapitulated with asymmetric changes in cellular properties (Fig.~S4).
+Namely, a faster timescale in one cell for the re-orientation of the polarity axis in the direction of movement resulted in doublets that preferentially rotated in the CW direction (blue region, Fig.~S4).
+Taken together, the model informed us that although the observable differences are in the stored mechanical energy of the doublets, the dominant effect is in the timescale of the response of the polarity machinery relative to the remaining force contributions.
+In other words, in our model, a weaker contractile cell has a more responsive velocity alignment mechanism and is able to quickly re-orient its Rac/Rho polarity axis in the velocity direction.
+The correlation between the timescale of the velocity alignment response and cellular contractility is not well-established; yet recent work reported that Rho inhibitors increased the timescale of de-adhesion dynamics of human primary keratinocytes~\cite{Srinivasan2019}, interpreted here as a shorter velocity alignment timescale.